 Taylor Swift: Squad and Relationships

 Swift might be best-known for her ever-expanding “girl squad” of celebrity friends.
 Some of her posse of models, actresses and singers includes Gigi Hadid, Lily Aldridge, Lena Dunham, Jaime King, Selena Gomez, Hailee Steinfeld, Martha Hunt and Karlie Kloss.
-Swift even featured many members of her girl squad in her music video for “Bad Blood.”
+Swift even featured many members of her girl squad in her “Bad Blood” music video.

-However, Swift has been dating British actor Joe Alwyn since the spring, and the couple still seems to be going strong — just like Swift’s career.
+Swift has been dating British actor Joe Alwyn since 2017, and the couple still seems to be going strong — just like Swift’s career.

 Here’s how all her rumored exes stack up in terms of net worth:

 |Calvin Harris||$190 million|

 |Harry Styles||$75 million|

 |Joe Jonas||$18 million|

 |Conor Kennedy||$10 million|

 Click to see the richest celebrity couples right now.